From a back porch to the big stage: Small town band brings the country to CCMF

 “Country music isn’t about taking a girl down a back road,” he said.
 “It’s about working for a living to support our family.
 It’s easier to write about it when you live it.”

-Ryan Trotti, whose band set to perform its second year at CCMF, stopped by to wish Whits End band members good luck Thursday ahead of their performance.
+Ryan Trotti, whose band is set to perform for the second year at CCMF, stopped by to wish Whits End band members good luck Thursday ahead of their performance.
 Charlotte resident Trotti has given the band advice on what to expect in their first year at CCMF.

 “It goes by fast,” he said.
 “I just hope they take the time to enjoy it.
 You tend to not embrace it when you’re in the moment because you have a job to do.”